Q42/template-ios/README.md

 #### Clean Architecture layers

-- _UI_ with SwiftUI
+- *Features* with SwiftUI views and view models
-- _Presentation_ with the ViewModel
-- _Domain_ for domain models, UseCases and other domain logic.
+- *Domain* for domain models, UseCases and other domain logic.
-- _Data_ for data storage and retrieval.
+- *Data* for persistent data storage and retrieval using Repositories.

 #### Use cases

 - Use cases are single-purpose: GetUserUseCase, but also: GetUserWithArticlesUseCase.
 - Use cases can call other use-cases.
-- Use cases do not have state, state preferably lives in the data layer.
+- Use cases do not have persistent state.
+They are instantiated, called to perform their function once or multiple times, and are then discarded.

 #### Dependency injection